 How much are unemployment benefits?

+Sometimes people might say ‘I am unemployed and have collected unemployment’, but they do not know exactly how much they are receiving.
 According to a report made by CNBC, and data from the Department of Labor of the US, by the end of 2019, the average weekly amount for unemployment benefits was $378.

 Can you collect benefits if you move out of state?